wl4g/dopaas/README.md

 # or
 bash -c "$(curl -L https://gitee.com/wl4g/xcloud-dopaas/raw/master/script/deploy/deploy-boot.sh)"
 ```
 - Please pay attention to modify [`deploy-env.sh`](script/deploy/deploy-env.sh) custom environment configuration according to the script prompt, and then re execute [`./deploy-boot.sh`](script/deploy/deploy-boot.sh).
-Please wait patiently for about 10 minutes.
+Please wait about 8-20 minutes patiently for the deployment from source code compilation (because the first time the code and dependency library will be slow to download.
+If you need to redeploy, you can set the `export buildForcedOnPullUpToDate=true` or `export deployFrontendSkip=true` to skip backend compilation and frontend compilation to accelerate)

 - Before deployment, check whether nginx / zookeeper / Eureka has been installed on the target host.
 If so, it is recommended to stop first, because automatic deployment will also avoid conflicts